 - Write the morning gratitude entry in “The Five-Minute Journal“

-- Write a one sentence entry about each of my 2 kids in the one-sentence journal for mother by Grtechen Rubin (second year to do this, one journal for each kid).
+- Write a one sentence entry about each of my 2 kids in the one-sentence journal for mothers by Grtechen Rubin (second year to do this, one journal for each kid).

 - Write a one-page entry about my dominant thoughts and the happenings of the previous day in my Moleskine daily diary.